Sans14o4/MATLAB-for-Chemical-Engineers/README.md

 This repository contains MATLAB implementations of various numerical methods commonly used in **chemical engineering computations**.
 The project is based on the **Computational Tools for Chemical Engineers (CHC204)** course and includes methods for **root-finding, interpolation, regression, linear, non-linear and differential equations, and matrix operations**.

 ## 📂 Repository Structure
+MATLAB-Numerical-Methods
+│── README.md          # Project documentation
+│── src/               # MATLAB scripts for numerical methods │── notebooks/         # MATLAB live scripts (.mlx) for interactive learning │── data/              # Sample datasets used in the case studies │── results/           # Output files and graphs from simulations │── docs/              # Theoretical explanations and methodology │── LICENSE            # License details
+│── .gitignore         # Files to be ignored by Git

 ## 🚀 Getting Started
 ### Prerequisites